ltung/ion-dynamic-tree-list/README.md

 ## Contributing

-Please email me on my [email](mailto:ltung@live.com) if you needs a fix.
-Else, please report your issue in [here](https://github.com/ltung/ion-dynamic-tree-list/issues).
+If you need a fix, please report your issue in [here](https://github.com/ltung/ion-dynamic-tree-list/issues).

 Code contribution is always welcomed.